Yandex Cloud

 4. Navigate to the Objects tab.

-5. Make sure that the Object Storage bucket contains the measurements directory with the <source_cluster_database_name>_measurements object with test data.
+5. Make sure the Object Storage bucket contains the measurements directory with the <source_cluster_database_name>_measurements object with test data.

 Delete the resources you createdDelete the resources you created